 All of the above must be directly or indirectly, as a result of the COVID-19 emergency

 - Can demonstrate a risk of experiencing homelessness or housing instability, by providing documentation of total past due amounts such as a past due utility, rent, or eviction notice, or documentation of unsafe or unhealthy living conditions

 To apply for the program when it reopens, visit this website: CARES Login Page – Cares (dconc.gov)

-- Eviction Advice Clinic Duke Civil Justice Center and Legal Aid NC will be available from 9:00-12:00 every Friday for the next 2 months (approximately) inside the Durham Co.
-Courthouse in the conference room in the community offices on the 2nd floor.
+- Eviction Advice Clinic Duke Civil Justice Center and Legal Aid NC will be available from 9:00-12:00 every Friday through the Spring 2022 semester inside the Durham County Courthouse in the conference room in the community offices on the 2nd floor.